 In recent years opportunities have arisen to deliver a number of key sections.

-A61 Whittington Moor to Chesterfield College (£0.3m, part of route one)
+A61 Whittington Moor to Chesterfield College (£0.3 million, part of route 1)

-Station to Queens Park (£1.6m, part of route five)
+Station to Queens Park (£1.6 million, part of route 5)

 Funded from LTP and external grant (Local Sustainable Transport Fund) this route runs from the rail station forecourt over a series of bridges to meet paths in and around the Ravenside retail park.
 It can be regarded as a cycle bypass of the town centre and means that the Chesterfield Canal and Hipper Valley leisure routes can be linked with only very limited use of roads required.